entur/jwt-resource-server/README.md

 Accept: application/json
 Authorization: Bearer eyJhbGciOiJIUzI1NiIsI.eyJzdWIIjoxNTE2MjM5MDIyfQ.SflKxwRJSMeKKF2QT4fwpM
 ```
 where the __Base64-encoded value__ is the token itself.
-If the token was valid, the server could process the request and respond:
+For a valid token, the server could process the request and respond:

 ```
 HTTP/1.1 200 OK